hiimmrdave/hiimmrdavedotcom/content/blog/webc.md

   - <del>number of posts (default 3?)</del>
   - <del>show correct dates on post list</del>
   - <del>filter by tag (default to posts?)</del>
-  - "more" or whatever as a slot
+  - <del>"more" or whatever as a slot</del>
+  - conditional rendering of "more" slot
 - post date/time feature:
   - take prop of ISO date string (generalize for current page or list of posts)
 - <del>header navigation</del>